 If you treat the sheep in long wool, remember that long wool treatments cannot eradicate lice, so you must still treat all the sheep carefully after the next shearing.

-If you are considering shearing lice-infested sheep or introducing new sheep, use the LiceBoss Treatment Guide to help decide your strategies to maintain a lice-free flock.
+If you are considering shearing lice-infested sheep or introducing new sheep, use the LiceBoss Treatment Decision Guide to help decide your strategies to maintain a lice-free flock.